In Force — Phase 1 active from 1 May 2026

 If current agreements still contain fixed-term clauses, S21 references or pre-RRA renewal provisions, they should be reviewed and redrafted.

 Section 21 no longer exists.
 Every possession claim must now rely on one or more of the statutory Section 8 grounds.
-This makes documentation, timing, and evidence quality more important than at any previous point in the sector's history.
+Documentation, timing and evidence quality are more important than at any previous point in the sector's history.

 Section 21 is gone